5 Reasons Bojack Horseman Is Perfect for Gen Z

 But why is it so sad?

 I would say that the show causes so much distress and sadness is because of its harsh criticism of our culture, past, and present.
 There is little that the characters of Bojack can hold onto for comfort.
 Many characters are alone and struggle to communicate with one another.
 The resolutions are not the happy talks we expect from Full House.
 I would also argue that the show refuses to sugarcoat what it believes to be true about reality.
-Life is not all gloom and doom, but the nature of our existence and state as beings in this world, if we really want to live well, according to the creators, requires us to accept some harsh truths.
+Life is not all gloom and doom, but, if we really want to live well, according to the creators, we need to some harsh truths.

 Bojack Horseman refutes common beliefs about love, family, death, redemption, and friendship.
 Whether or not you agree with how the show approaches these topics and others, Bojack Horseman is consistent and seldom shallow.
 Cue cringy pool joke about the opening credits here.

 Bojack Horseman carefully considers the characters and their decisions and what the audience takes away from the show.
 A question I often ask is, what do the writers think of the characters?
 They, after all, write every decision that the characters make and have to make them likable or redeemable enough to keep people watching.
 There are some fantastic meta moments later.
 They might make you question things, or they may not.